In the middle of the front yard, the solidago rises above other perennials and annual wildflowers.

-It doesn’t require much attention other than sun, so typical of anything that spreads, it has a weedy reputation.
+It doesn’t require much attention other than sun, and typical of anything that spreads, it has a weedy reputation.
 But I’ll make room for it.
-And I’m tempted to try other cultivars, like ‘Fireworks’.
+And I’m tempted to try other cultivars, like 'Fireworks'.
 For now, my single plant does exactly what I hoped it would do, and looks good from summer through winter.

 It reached it’s expected height of four-feet in its first year.